pepkit/peppy/doc/source/project-config.rst

 ***************************************************

-Details on project config file sections:
+A minimal project config file requires very little; only a single section (``metadata`` -- see above).
+Here are additional details on the optional project config file sections:

 Project config section: metadata